UMN-VR/UMN-VR.github.io/index.md

 ## Tip Sheet
 [![Env](QR's/UMN-VR_Docs.png)](https://z.umn.edu/UMN-VR_Document)

-##About
+## About

 We are a student group that meets occasionally in the HSL virtual reality lab.
-We make VR experiences and work on other high-tech stuff.
-We are known for the 360 Drone videos created by Felipe.
-We were founded by Felipe Galindo in 2021.
+We make VR apps, 360 videos, and much more.
+We are known for the 360 Drone videos and VR experiences created by Felipe.
+We were founded by Felipe Galindo with the help of staff member Charlie Heinz in 2021.

 ## Founding Members: